Our History

 In 2013, the State of California passed legislation to begin replicating the TRC model.
 In 2017, California passed legislation to define standards for TRCs across the state and codified minimum requirements and best practices for what constitutes a TRC.

 As additional states replicated the TRC model, programs joined together in 2019 to form the National Alliance of Trauma Recovery Centers (NATRC).
 We offer a learning community to share best practices and innovations, advocacy updates, and provider support, along with support for TRC implementation and program development through the TRC Technical Assistance Program.
-By expanding our network, the NATRC serves as a catalyst to advocate for just and equitable healing services.
+By expanding our network, the NATRC serves as a catalyst to advocate for equitable, comprehensive client-centered care for all victims who’ve experienced violent crime.

 Above is 15 minute overview of the TRC model.
 We encourage you to check it out and share the video with anyone who might be interested.